-MONTREAL — Canada”s European trade envoy says he”s hopeful a landmark trade agreement with the European Union will be approved later this week despite snags that have stalled a vote on the deal.
+MONTREAL – Canada’s European trade envoy says he’s hopeful a landmark trade agreement with the European Union will be approved later this week, despite snags that have stalled a critical vote on the deal.

-Pierre Pettigrew expressed his optimism after speaking to the Montreal Board of Trade today while overseas, EU officials took pains to save a pact that has been years in the making.
+Pierre Pettigrew expressed his optimism after speaking to the Montreal Board of Trade on Tuesday while overseas, EU officials took pains to save a pact that has been years in the making.

-The fate of the so-called Comprehensive Economic and Trade Agreement, also known as CETA, remains unclear because of opposition from Wallonia, a francophone southern region in Belgium.
+The fate of the so-called Comprehensive Economic and Trade Agreement (CETA) remains unclear because of opposition from Wallonia.
+The francophone southern region in Belgium has expressed concerns the deal could erode labour, environmental and consumer regulations.

-EU nations were scheduled to vote on the deal today, but that has been delayed.
+EU nations were scheduled to vote on the deal Tuesday, but that was delayed after Magnette raised objections, saying he needs a few more days.

-Pettigrew says he expects the vote could happen as early as Thursday, when EU leaders kick off a two-day summit.
+Pettigrew said the vote could happen as early as Thursday, when EU leaders kick off a two-day summit.

-Prime Minister Justin Trudeau is scheduled to fly to Brussels next week to sign the agreement should it be unanimously approved by the EU”s 28 member countries.
+Prime Minister Justin Trudeau is scheduled to fly to Brussels next week to sign the agreement should it be unanimously approved by the EU.